ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_ComponentBase.md

             + This determines the execution cycle of `MainRoutine`.
             + The period of `MainRoutine` equals to `SimTime::compo_update_interval_sec` $`\times`$ `prescaler`.
         - clock generator
-            + instance that simulates the clock of a component
+            + an instance that simulates the clock of a component
             + Basically, users don't need to care about this.
         - power port
-            + instance that simulates the power supply
+            + an instance that simulates the power supply
         - fast prescaler
             + parameter to divide the execution cycle of the component
             + This determines the execution cycle of `FastUpdate`.